NUKIB/misp/README.md

 For production usage, please:
 * change passwords for MariaDB and Redis,
 * modify environment variables to requested values,
-* set volumes location, so stored files will survive,
 * deploy reverse proxy (for example `nginx`) before MISP to handle HTTPS connections.

 ### Usage in air-gapped environment